 The internet is full of advice and opinions when it comes to overweight people and the obesity epidemic in our western culture.
 There are the miracle pills and fad diets promising the holy grail of getting skinny in ten days as well as several body consciousness movements from Intuitive Eating to HAES that tell us to stop dieting, ditch the scales and accept body diversity and practice body awareness.
 The problem that I have always had with all of this information is that I could never quite decide which approach to take and just thinking about it all would paralyze me and make me reach for the next tub of Haagen Dazs!
 Until one day I thought: why not do both?
 Why not use the methods of dieting and the principles of Intuitive Eating?
 Intuitive Dieting™ may sounds like one big oxymoron but suddenly things began to make sense to me.

 Here is a little exercise: go and google "diets don't work."
 Yep.
-Dieting has got itself a bad rep. And the statistics seem to support this - 95% of diets fail and most dieters will regain more than they lost within five years.
+Dieting has got itself a bad rep. And the statistics seem to support this - most dieters will regain more than they lost within five years.
 And I can of course attest to this myself as I have never managed to keep any of the weight off that I lost through dieting.
 So why would I even entertain the idea of making dieting a part of my program?

 My body is infinitely wise.
 If it is overweight it does, for example, not want a lot of food.
-By keeping a certain calorie limit I train myself to be more in tune with my body's natural satiation messages and by keeping a line of inquiry open to my body I am learning what it really needs.
+By deliberately watching my portions I train myself to be more in tune with my body's natural satiation messages and by keeping a line of inquiry open to my body I am learning what it really needs.
 When I am physically hungry, for instance, I use colors a lot and ask my body whether it feels like something fresh and green, or warming and red, or perhaps light and yellow.
-So I am not just putting any food on the table that is within my calorie budget but I actively work with my body to give it the nutrition it wants.

 Despite coming from a family of wonderful chefs I have always been a reluctant cook.
 Often times it’s sheer apathy and resistance to putting in a bit of effort and not minding the planning, shopping and cleaning.
 I know people who find cooking relaxing after a long day at work, I am not one of them.
 But I wonder if I could be?